How Much Time Does It Take to Get a GST Number in India?

 Documents Required for GST Number

-• Business Address Proof – Utility bill, rent agreement, or NOC for business premises
+• Business Address proof: Utility bill or rent agreement, or NOC for premises being used for business purposes

-• Ownership Proof (if any) – Property tax receipt or electricity bill (if owned premises)
+• Ownership proof (if any): Property tax receipts or electricity bill (in the case of owned premises)

 • Company/Firm PAN Card - PAN issued in the name of the company or firm

-• Bank Account Proof – Cancelled cheque or bank statement in the name of the company or firm
+• Bank Account Proof: Cancelled cheque or a copy of the bank statement in the name of the company or firm.

-• MOA and AOA – for Private and Public Limited Companies
+• MOA and AOA: for both Private and Public Limited Companies.

 How to Check GSTIN Number Status?